Academic Progress Policy

 In compliance with current federal regulations, the Financial Aid Office:

-- Checks student academic progress at the end of the fall and spring semesters.
+- Checks student academic progress at the end of the fall semester, spring semester, and summer session.

 - Includes all withdrawals and incompletes as non-completed coursework, which will affect financial aid academic progress.
 (Courses with an “I” (incomplete), “W” (withdrawal) or an “F” grade will be considered as courses attempted but not successfully completed.)